-The following are commentaries on Harvey Fite’s solo show at the Galleria dell’Obelisco in Rome from Attilio Selva and Andrea Spadini, two of Italy’s foremost 20th-century sculptors:
+Harvey Fite’s solo show is on display at Galleria dell’Obelisco in Rome.
+After seeing the sculptures, Attilio Selva and Andrea Spadini, two of Italy’s foremost 20th-century sculptors, give their praise:

 “From the sculptures of Harvey Fite which I have seen, all have given me the impression that the sculptor has not only avoided facile and exterior effects, but he shows a method of work which should be unconditionally appreciated.
 Throughout the works which he has executed there runs a sure and ductile energy under an obviously symbolic appearance, there breaks through a moving inspiration in spite of the exuberant strength of some of his lines, which softens the form and faultlessly completes it.”